 Current Applications for Minor Alterations and Tax Credit Pre-Approval:

-There are currently no applications.
+There are no applications at this time.

 The Department has established new procedures to streamline the processing of Historic Preservation Commission applications during the COVID-19 pandemic.
 Please review the Application Submission Procedures to ensure your application is properly submitted and can therefore be reviewed by the Commission.